nathaniel-daniel/rgssad-rs/README.md

 # rgssad-rs
-A Rust library for reading and writing ".rgssad" files from Rust.
+A Rust library for reading and writing ".rgssad" and "rgssa2" files from Rust.